Loch of Stenness: Hydrography

 The Loch of Stenness is a sea loch and is the deepest loch on the Mainland, it is slightly smaller in area and volume than the Loch of Harray.
 It is located at 3.25 mi northeast of Stromness, and is the largest brackish lagoon in the UK.
-Its outflow is into the Bay of Ireland and the Hoy Sound at Brig o’ Waithe where tidal currents influence the loch but cause little variation in its level.
+Its outflow is into the Bay of Ireland and the Hoy Sound at Brig o' Waithe where tidal currents influence the loch but cause little variation in its level.
 The loch is connected to the Loch of Harray at the Bridge of Brodgar and both lochs together cover an area of 19.3 km2 making the two combined the ninth largest loch in Scotland by area (as listed by Murray and Pullar (1910)).
 The Loch of Stenness has a maximum depth of 5.2 m and an average depth of 3.2 m.

 Natural history

 The Loch of Stenness is important in terms of its biodiversity because of its brackish composition.
 It has been designated a Site of Special Scientific Interest as well as a Special Area of Conservation.
 Its varying salt content supports a range of wildlife suited to marine, brackish and fresh water conditions including burrowing worms, bivalves such as mussels and mya arenaria, the snail Hydrobia ulvae and various types of green algae known as charophytes.
 It provides a wintering ground for a wide variety of wildfowl including pochard, tufted duck, scaup and goldeneye.
+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of waterbirds.